 With Comidor BPMN 2.0 designer, you can map and optimize any process that takes place in your company.

-In order to access Workflows, click on Modules Menu Button> Business Automation > Workflows.
+To access Workflows, click on App Factory icon > Process Automation > Workflows.

 Learn how to create and manage workflows step by step.

-In the Design tab, you can start Workflow creation.
+In the Design tab, you can start the Workflow creation.

 In the Workflow Design panel, you may see flow objects like:

 Having Standard Start Event and End Event already in the design area, you can add with drag-and-drop more flow objects in your Workflow.
 The Start Event Notation can be only one; a workflow may start when:

 - a Process (of any type: Generic Process, Project, Opportunity, Event, Training, Issue, Ticket, Topic, Job Posting, Campaign) connected with this Workflow is set as “Running”

 - a Process Template is initiated with the initial state “Running”

 Still, you may have as many End events as you wish.